diegoaugusto/waes-diff-gradle/README.md

 ## The code and its dependencies
 - REST services are implemented in Java following the JAX-RS API specification.
 - Unit tests are executed during the build process and are implemented with [JUnit](http://junit.org/).
--
+- Unfortunately, integration tests with Arquillian are not properly configured and it will be worked in a future iteration.

-## Possible improvements for future iterations.
+## Possible improvements for future iterations
+- Set up the Continuous Integration process (use Jenkins for that)
+- Document API using the [OpenAPI (Swagger)](https://swagger.io/specification/) specification
+- Provide User Interface to better test the services and manage the IDs.
-- Possibility to add new versions of the service API without impacting the existing version of the services.
+- Possibility add new versions of the service API without impacting the existing version of the services.
+- One unique POST service to submit both left and right binary data.
 - Accept binary data directly from an upload form.
 User could upload two files and compare them.
 Another possibility is to submit one audio file and compare left/right streams and identify if it is a mono (streams will be equal) or stereo audio file.
-- One unique POST service to submit both left and right binary data.
-- Provide User Interface to better test the services and manage the IDs.
-- Document API using the [OpenAPI (Swagger)](https://swagger.io/specification/) specification